Revisiting Outage for Edge Inference Systems: Minimization of Inference Outage Probability

 In this section, we enhance the reliability of latency-constrained edge inference systems by optimizing the C$^2$ tradeoff described in Remark \ref{remark:C2_tradeoff}.
 The identified C$^2$ tradeoff is governed by the number of processed observations and transmitted features under E2E latency constraints.
 To minimize the InfOut probability while satisfying the latency requirement, these control variables are jointly optimized.
 The resulting optimization problem is formulated as

 where $K_{\max}$ denotes the maximum number of observations of the object.
+Constraint \eqref{eq:e2e_latency} accounts for the device-side feature extraction and uplink transmission latency.
+The server-side inference latency is assumed to be negligible due to sufficient computing resources at the edge server, or treated as a constant that can be absorbed into the E2E deadline.
 To solve problem~\eqref{prob:outage_mini}, we approximate the objective using a surrogate function derived from the lower bounds on the transmit DG $G_1(S)$ and its associated power $G_2(S)$.
 Subsequently, the optimal number of selected features is determined under the DG based feature selection scheme.